-One of the most deeply educational experiences I’ve had at Tuck so far has been the Tuck Global Consultancy.
+One of the most deeply educational experiences I’ve had at Tuck so far has been the Tuck OnSite Global Consulting.
 I learned a huge amount about so many aspects of the trip, had a lot of fun, and returned with five great friends.

 Disclaimer: We welcome your responses and suggestions.
 Please be courteous, use respectful language, and support constructive debate.
 To keep the experience a positive one for all of our users, we reserve the right to make editorial decisions regarding submitted comment.